Projective cases for the restriction of the oscillator representation to dual pairs of type I: Irreducibility of N(tau)

-If we take $n\geq 2p$, all these products are non-positive, and by proposition \ref{irreducibility criterion}, there is nothing to check : $N(\tau)$ is irreducible.
-But we can do slightly better: the condition $n\geq2p-1$ is also sufficient.
-Indeed, for $n=2p-1$, we have $p+1-i-\frac{n}{2}=\frac{3}{2}-i$, which is not an integer.
-All the other products are still non-positive, so the criterion can be apply without any further checking, and $N(\tau)$ is irreducible.
-And as before, we cannot improve this condition without being specific about the values $a_k$.
+If we take $n\geq 2p$, all these products are non-positive, and by proposition \ref{irreducibility criterion} $N(\tau)$ is irreducible.
+For $n=2p-1$, we see that $p+1-i-\frac{n}{2}=\frac{3}{2}-i$ is not an integer.
+All the other products are non-positive, so the criterion applies, and $N(\tau)$ is irreducible.